lawrennd/old_talks/_posts/2015-11-18-information-infrastructure-for-health.md

   opportunity in terms of obtaining the necessary data-liquidity to fulfill the full potential of personalized health in effecting individuals’ health outcomes.
+venue: ATI Scoping Workshop on the Data Analytics Pipeline, Edinburgh
 year: '2015'
 month: '11'
 day: '18'